Skip Ribbon Commands

 Stomach Cancer - Symptoms

 There are often no or mild symptoms in the early stages of stomach cancer.
-When the cancer progresses, some symptoms may show.
+As the cancer progresses, symptoms may show and may include:

 • Persistent indigestion (reflux) or a burning sensation after meals (heartburn)